Expert performance tips for Zoom and other video interviews

 Video interviews during the coronavirus pandemic

-However, while social distancing measures are in place, the final stages of the recruitment process are moving online too.
+However, while uncertainty around the coronavirus virus remains, the final stages of the recruitment process are staying online.

 Who uses video interviews?

 While the coronavirus has caused a range of employers that didn’t previously use video interviews to reconsider, they were already widely used by big investment banking, technology and consumer goods employers.